‘RHONJ’ Star Melissa Gorga, 40, Slammed As She Flaunts Toned Abs In New Instagram Post

 Melissa Gorga is feeling some heat on social media after she flashed her seriously toned abs in a new fitness photo posted to her Instagram account on August 14.
-The stunning 40-year-old Real Housewives of New Jersey star was showing off her insane body in a black crop top and skintight gray camo print leggings – but it turns out not everyone was so happy to see her flaunting her amazing body online.
+The stunning 40-year-old Real Housewives of New Jersey star was showing off her insane body in a black crop top and skin-tight gray-camo print leggings – but it turns out not everyone was so happy to see her flaunting her amazing body online.

 The snap was actually an ad for a weight loss challenge, which had some fans putting Teresa Giudice’s sister-in-law on blast.

-The comments section was flooded with less than thrilled messages from her followers who put the mom of three on blast for promoting the quick weight loss technique, which some claimed was an “unhealthy” way to drop the pounds.
+The comments section was flooded with less-than-thrilled messages from her followers who put the mom of three on blast for promoting the quick weight loss technique, which some claimed was an “unhealthy” way to drop the pounds.

 “[Please] stop advertising these unhealthy products.
 It is irresponsible; you owe the young women who follow you more than that,” one person told Melissa.